Luciano Mendes de Almeida: Life

 In 1988 he was appointed Archbishop of Mariana.
 He prioritized himself on greater investment in the media including the creation of the Archdiocesan Department of Communication while also dedicating himself to the greater formation and participation of the faithful.
 He wrote a weekly column for the Folha de S. Paulo newspaper, Brazil’s largest, focusing largely on human rights.
 He likewise sought the multiplication of retirement homes and facilities for disabled people.
 It had been rumored prior to his appointment that he would become the next Archbishop of São Salvador de Bahia but was sent to Mariana instead.
 But he was calm at his appointment and said that "I am at peace" even though some considered his move to Mariana instead of São Salvador da Bahia was a lack of papal consideration on the part of Pope John Paul II.

 Mendes de Almeida served as a member of the Pontifical Council for Justice and Peace and worked alongside its head Cardinal Văn Thuận with the prelate later expressing thanks for having had the "great grace to have met him".
 The archbishop offered his resignation to Pope Benedict XVI on the eve of turning 75 but the pope turned the offer down and asked that he continue in his position.

 He died on 27 August 2006.
 His remains were flown out to Belo Horizonte and then transported via vehicle to Mariana for the funeral which Cardinal Cláudio Hummes presided over.

 Beatification process

-On 4 May 2011 his successor in Mariana requested that the national episcopal conference consider lodging an official petition to the Congregation for the Causes of Saints to initiate the cause for beatification for the late archbishop; the conference announced in June the formal application would be made that August.
+On 4 May 2011 his successor in Mariana requested that the national episcopal conference consider lodging a petition to the Congregation for the Causes of Saints to initiate the cause for beatification for the late archbishop; the conference announced in June the formal application would be made that August.
 The transfer of the forum for the local investigation of the process was made on 5 November 2011 from São Paulo (where he died) to Mariana.

-The C.C.S. approved the application and issued the edict declaring "nihil obstat" (no objections) while titling the late prelate as a Servant of God on 13 May 2014.
+The Congregation approved the application and issued the edict declaring nihil obstat ("nothing against") while titling Mendes de Almeida a Servant of God on 13 May 2014.
 The diocesan phase of investigation opened on 27 August 2014 in Mariana and concluded on 15 June 2018.